uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/pstl.rst

 Extensions to Parallel STL
 --------------------------

-oneDPL extends Parallel STL with the following APIs:
+oneDPL extends Parallel STL with the following APIs.

 DPC++ Execution Policy
 ++++++++++++++++++++++

+A DPC++ execution policy specifies where and how an algorithm runs.

 .. code:: cpp